Varun1005473462/final_folder-main/README.md

 It is organised as follows:

 The CSV files containing the datasets can be found in /inputs/data.
-The R script showing the code used to download the datasets can be found in /scripts
+The R script showing the code used to download the datasets and prepare the datasets can be found in /scripts

 R markdown, references, and the final pdf can be found in /outputs/paper